 Many great Orthodox of the 20th century were also scientists, some were highly recognized in their fields and some were even saints.
 Not only can we be scientists and Orthodox Christians but we need more Orthodox Christians in science.
 Science used properly can help humans do incredible feats of good, and likewise it allows us to do enact incredible evil if we so choose.
 Science can be seen as a gift from God, one that arises out of our reasoning capacity but contains within itself no values and no morality.
 Those must be brought to it from the outside and that is why the close working together of science and our faith is necessary. †

 1 John William Draper ( 1874) History of the conflict between religion and science.
 Andrew Dickson White ( 1896) A History of the Warfare of Science wi.th Theology in Christendom.

-2 Galileo Went to Tail and Other Myths about Science and Religion.
+2 Galileo Goes to Jail and Other Myths about Science and Religion.
 Ronald L. Numbers.
 Harvard University Press, 2009.